 - Locoregional Therapy of the Primary Tumor in De Novo Stage IV Breast Cancer in 216066 Patients: A Meta-Analysis After reviewing journal articles on LRT and de novo MBC, these researchers give a thorough discussion of who may benefit from LRT and theories on why it may increase survival.

 - Surgery for Metastatic Breast Cancer Fails to Boost Overall Survival Researchers are studying if LRT for people with a subset of de novo MBC–oligometastatic breast cancer–increases survival.

-- When to Consider Local Therapy for Stage IV Breast Cancer An overview of the research about LRT for metastatic breast cancer, including when to consider breast surgery for reasons other than increasing survival.
+- When to Consider Local Therapy for Stage IV Breast Cancer A research overview that includes when to consider LRT for metastatic breast cancer.